ursjoss/lola-sumup/README.md

 ## CLI

-The `lola-sumup` command has three subcommands:
+The `lola-sumup` command has two subcommands:

 ```
 A cli program to create LoLa specific exports from monthly SumUp reports